ruslanmv/webclone/TRANSFORMATION_SUMMARY.md

 ✅ **Open-source** best practices
 ✅ **Enterprise-grade** architecture

 **The transformation is complete.
-WebMirror is ready for global adoption.**
+WebClone is ready for global adoption.**

 ---